wgong/chat-records/README.md

 # Limitation

-On 2023-07-30, Claude.AI also blocked one from saving chats as HTML file locally.
+- On 2023-07-30, Claude started preventing one from saving chats as HTML file locally.
+- On 2023-08-16, Claude allows saving chats as HTML file locally again.

-== An session from ChatGPT cannot be saved into a HTML file locally == (If you know how, please share.)
+- ChatGPT cannot be saved into a HTML file locally.